 As the name suggests, an executive summary summarizes a more extensive project into a short overview.
 This paragraph includes all the essential parameters or information, giving a quick outline to the people reading your project.

 That overview should entail a few pieces of information like finances, a description of your company, the problem it vows to solve, and an analysis of the market.
-This will help the investors or stakeholders to decide whether they want to go forward with your business proposal or not.
+This will help the investors or stakeholders decide whether they want to go forward with your business proposal.

 2. Executive Summary vs Abstract

 It is common to need clarification on an abstract and an executive summary.
-An abstract is usually used for academic writing or research paper.
+You use an abstract for academic writing or research paper.
 It acts as a teaser for what the actual research paper is all about.

 On the contrary, the executive summary is like a compact version of your content, which may be a business plan or project.

 3. Executive Summary vs Project Plan